OriginProtocol/origin/packages/event-cache/README.md

         })
     ]

+## Environmental Variables

+Event cache has a few env vars to adjust behavior.

+- `EVENTCACHE_ENABLE_PG` - Enable the PostgreSQL backend
+- `EVENTCACHE_SLAVE` - Disable event fetching and backend writes (useful for sharing a data source with another writer)
+- `WEBPACK_BUILD` - Do not include Postgres native modules during a webpack build (see above)

 ## Usage

 Best usage is just to patch the Web3 contract with `patchWeb3Contract()`.
 Then you can access the EventCache API from the `eventCache` attribute on the Web3 contract.